telerik-boneyard/kendo-saleshub-demo/README.md

 > This is the source code for the live demo site, located at [http://www.kendouisaleshub.com/](http://www.kendouisaleshub.com/).

-> Documentation for the Music Store is located in the
+> Documentation for the Sales Hub Sample is located in the
 > [Kendo UI Tutorials](http://docs.kendoui.com/tutorials/ASP.NET/SalesHub/kendo-saleshub-intro).

 ## Features: